Welcome to the Chancellor’s Advisory Council on Campus Climate, Culture and Inclusion (CCCI) at UC Merced

-Meetings will begin with a "public comment" period for 15 minutes.
-Each speaker will have three minutes to provide their comments.
+Meetings begin with a "public comment" period for 15 minutes.
+Each speaker has three minutes to provide their comments.
 During that time, faculty, staff and students can provide feedback or air issues of concern that affect the learning, working and living environments at UC Merced.
 CCCI does not investigate issues and has no enforcement authority.
 Comments to the committee will not be responded to immediately, but concerns may be added to future meeting agendas.
 CCCI meetings are PUBLIC meetings and any issues brought before the committee may be considered "notice" to the University.
 The committee reserves the right to go into Executive Session.

 “We want campus community members to have a voice and to know that we are listening to their concerns which helps us to stay aware of the current climate,” said Deidre “De” Acker, director of campus climate and co-chair of CCCI.

 The advisory council's charge is to: